SBB Be 3/5: Multiple-unit control

-Service

-Delivery date
+Operational history

 The locomotive was delivered at 16 April 1919.
 She was assigned – as were all the test locomotives – to the Bern depot.
 From Bern the machine pulled trains of all types up to Spiez.
 In the year of delivery, it travelled a remarkable 65,000 km.
 But that was a performance the Be 3/5 never achieved again.

 By 1923 the locomotive was assigned to the Zürich depot, pulling commuter trains and travelling approximately 10,000–20,000 km per year.
 In March 1928 she was relocated to the Luzern depot.
 There she replaced the Be 2/5 11001 operating from Zug in the triangle Zug – Lucerne – Arth-Goldau with any kind of trains.

 Up to 1934 the maintenance shop of Zurich was responsible for the care of the locomotive.
 Later the responsibility went over to the maintenance shop of Yverdon.
 This shop warned the Traction and Maintenance Department of the SBB in Bern 1942 that the commutators of the motors were almost fully worn.
 In the same time Yverdon remarked that a replacement of the winding of the transformers was necessary.
 Since the locomotive did not require a very extensive maintenance effort compared with other locomotives the Lucerne depot did not consider the call as dramatic.

 In September 1950 the commutators had to be replaced in a very costly repair during which a screw fell into the gear which led to such damage that the Yverdon shops requested the locomotive be retired in 1957.
 Bern, however, again ordered the locomotive repaired, which it was, although it needed more repair when a transformer burned in 1958.